githubteacher/mustached-octo-adventure/karly.md

 - I like pizza <3

 - The weekends I go to Armería to visit my family :p

 - I hate sports

+- I was born in Guadalajara

+- I like Rock music

+- My love mexican food <3